APonce911/jekyll-mywebsite/_drafts/packages-and-imports-scala-for-the-impatient.md

   It is helpful to reduce potential conflicts.

 <h3>Renaming and Hiding Members</h3>
-  To import a few member from a package, we  can use a selector:
+  To import a few members from a package, we  can use a selector:

   <pre>
     <code>
       import java.awt.{Color, Font}
     </code></pre>

-  On selectors we can rename members using =>
+  On selectors, we can rename members using =>
   <pre>
     <code>
       import java.util.{HashMap => JavaHashMap}